yesodweb/yesodweb.com-content/blog/2014/09/planning-yesod-1-4.md

 list](https://github.com/yesodweb/yesod/wiki/Detailed-change-list#yesod-14).
 One change I'd like to call out is the updated routing system.
 This is a fundamental change to how yesod-routes works.
 The generated code is *drastically* simpler as a result.
+Instead of constructing a data structure that allows for efficient pattern matching of the request path and then attempting to parse the resulting pieces, the new code simply generates a series of clauses, one for each route, and ensures proper parsing using view patterns.
+In my initial benchmarking, this made routing twice as fast as Yesod 1.2.
 I would release this as part of 1.2, but it introduces a new requirement on the `ViewPatterns` language extension.
 So instead, I held it off for the 1.4 release.

 If there are other breaking changes that people would like to propose, now's the time to do it.
 But be aware that I'll likely push back hard on any